© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cockpit Hill, Ramsdale Park is a scheduled monument protected by Historic England under reference 1006397.
 View the official record →

-Cockpit Hill, Ramsdale Park is an ancient monument located in Nottinghamshire comprising earthworks that represent the remains of a post-medieval cockfighting arena.
+Cockpit Hill is a scheduled ancient monument located within Ramsdale Park near Mansfield in Nottinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006397.

 Cockpit Hill, Ramsdale Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006397.